"Feelins'? Look mate, you know who has a lot of feelings? Blokes that bludgeon their wife to death with a golf trophy. Professionals have

 to pay the bills.
 They might be a Consummate Professional

-.
+or a snarky jerk.
 A Hitman with a Heart

 might follow a code of honor